GabeScott/standard-works-vault/General Conference/1982 October - Fundamentals of Enduring Family Relationships.md

 Rely on the Lord, the teachings of the prophets, and the scriptures for guidance and help, particularly when there may be disagreements and problems.

 Spiritual growth comes by solving problems together—not by running from them.
 Today’s inordinate emphasis on individualism brings egotism and separation.
 Two individuals becoming “one flesh” is still the Lord’s standard.
-(See Gen. 2:24.)
+(See [[Genesis 2.24|Gen. 2:24]].)

 The secret of a happy marriage is to serve God and each other.
 The goal of marriage is unity and oneness, as well as self-development.
 Paradoxically, the more we serve one another, the greater is our spiritual and emotional growth.

 The first fundamental, then, is to work toward righteous unity.

-Second: Nurture your children with love and the admonitions of the Lord.
+Second: *Nurture your children with love and the admonitions of the Lord.*

 Rearing happy, peaceful children is no easy challenge in today’s world, but it can be done, and it is being done.